How Do I Put on a Booster Club Fundraising Event? Is There a Checklist?

 Booster Club Fundraising Approval Checklist

 Before planning the event itself, you may need approval from your school district or other governing body.
-Many require a brief overview of the fundraiser for approval, including:
+Even if it is not required, it’s a good idea to keep the school and district abreast of your plans.
+Many districts require a brief overview of the fundraiser for approval, including:

 • The purpose of the fundraiser